 Begin to Build Trusting Relationships

-Schedule time to meet privately with each staff member to discuss
+Schedule time to meet privately with each staff member to discuss:

-Trust will continue to be built by
+Trust will continue to be built by being:

-- fair and consistent in your decision-making;
+- Fair and consistent in your decision-making;

-- respectful but firm, factual and instructive when handling performance concerns;
+- Respectful but firm, factual and instructive when handling performance concerns;

-- open to listening to their needs and ideas for operational improvement;
+- Open to listening to their needs and ideas for operational improvement;

-- calm and assistive when things go wrong;
+- Calm and assistive when things go wrong;

-- encouraging participation in appropriate decisions.
+- Supportive of staff participation in appropriate decisions.